aleksandr-vin/aleksandr-vin.github.io/_posts/2024-09-02-workaround-for-bf-vtx-sa.md

 Trying to search the Internet I didn't find any answer or clue.
 I tried changing to 0-1-2-3 values as JB mentioned for 2.0 SmartAudio, but that did not work.

-Then I thought if that's an border bug with the array len, when you compare index to array len and miss the start-from-zero.
+Then I thought if that's a border bug with the array len, when you compare index to array len and miss the start-from-zero.
 I added one more power value, dubbed it...

 ```